-The former Conservative Party’s leader’s sheer willpower and courage sustained her political ascendancy over male rivals.
+The former Conservative Party leader’s sheer willpower and courage sustained her political ascendancy over male rivals.
 She was the first and so far only woman prime minister of the United Kingdom, the first to win three consecutive elections and the last successful wartime leader.
 Her premiership was the longest in British history since the early nineteenth century and the most formidable since Winston Churchill’s.
 She survived an assassination attempt by Irish republicans in 1984.

-Known as “Thatcher the milk snatcher” among opponents due to her decision while education secretary to withdraw the provisions of free school milk for children aged seven to eleven and earning the title of “Iron Lady” for her steadfast opposition to communism, no other British leader has been so decisive.
+Known as “Thatcher the milk snatcher” among opponents due to her decision while education secretary to withdraw the provisions of free school milk for children aged seven to eleven, and earning the title of “Iron Lady” for her steadfast opposition to communism, no other British leader has been so decisive.

 In her determination to reverse what she saw as the ruling liberal elite’s fatalistic acceptance of “managed decline” in the home of modern liberty, Thatcher overthrew much of Labour’s welfare state.
 The National Health Service alone defeated her.
-The “right to buy” scheme gave many the first taste of what it was like to own a property while privatizations gave many Britons their first shares and a taste of economic power.
-But detractors also allege that financial deregulation enacted under Thatcher’s watch planted the seeds for the recent financial crisis.
+The “right to buy” scheme gave many the first taste of what it was like to own property while privatizations gave many Britons their first shares and a taste of economic power.
+But detractors allege that financial deregulation enacted under Thatcher’s watch planted the seeds for the recent economic crisis.

 What Thatcher is probably most passionately remembered for is how she faced up to the trade unions — and won.